1 Introduction

 Oeoclus migrated south from Haliartus and founded Ascra.

-The sons of Aloeus, who cooperated with Oeoclus, are presumed to have been cousins, with Aloeus, son of Sisyphus, as their common grandfather.
+It is assumed that Oeoclus and the sons of Aloeus, who cooperated with him, were cousins, with Aloeus, son of Sisyphus, as their common grandfather.

 7 History of Chaeroneia (Arne)